raoconnor/raoconnor.github.io/_posts/2025-11-14-If-not-VMware-Window-Server-License-Costs.md

 I’m ignoring dedicated hosting for the moment, and I’ll come back to it later, first lets dive into how licensing changes when moving to cloud, and how that impacts core count which is the basis for how many software licenses are purchased

+*Note: Software Assurance does have a cost, and any TCO model should include that when applying Hybrid Benefit.
+Additionally, Hybrid Benefit imposes an 8-core minimum.*

 ---

 #### Key Warning